gandolaglajaje/Calculator-Using-HTML-CSS-JS/README.md

 ## Goal

-To solve your simple arithmitic problems.
+To solve your simple arithmetic problems.

 ## Mechanics